kurbonovm/hotelx/README.md

 ## License

-This project is developed as part of the Hotel Reservation System requirements.
+This project is developed as part of the HotelX requirements.

 ## Contributors